CRS in Guinea

 June 24, 2015

 Surviving Ebola: One Woman's Story

 "When I was infected, I was a dead woman walking, but now I am alive," says Lucette Valerie Korouma.
 The 28-year-old mother from Guinea survived Ebola but lost her daughter and home before she met Catholic Relief...

 At least 100 health care workers have died from Ebola in Guinea, undermining the ability of the health care system to continue delivering routine services.
 Catholic Relief Services and our local partners are organizing...

 Ebola Outbreak: Protecting Health Care Workers

 You're a doctor at one of the few clinics equipped to deal with trauma patients in a capital city.
 Several people critically injured in a nearby car crash are brought in.
 Some are bleeding severely.
 What do you do?
 Oh,...

 CRS' History in Guinea

 In the year 2000, CRS responded to the call of Guinean bishops to ease the suffering of tens of thousands of refugees from warring Liberia and Sierra Leone and began outreach activities from Sierra Leone into Guinea.
-CRS opened a country office in 2001 and became a country program in 2003.
-Until 2006, CRS worked on large-scale distribution of food and other goods to refugees and displaced people.
-Since 2007, CRS has significantly supported national development efforts in health, community-level conflict prevention and resolution, governance, education, water and sanitation, and peacebuilding.
-With the outbreak of the Ebola virus in 2014, CRS has been one of the leading agencies in the effort to fight the virus in Guinea, working on both health and food security programming.
+CRS opened a country office in 2001 and became a country program in 2003 delivering programming to address food insecurity, shelter and critical services for refugees and displaced people.
+CRS Guinea has since made meaningful contributions in national development efforts in the areas of malaria and neglected tropical disease prevention, community health system strengthening, water, hygiene and sanitation, governance, peacebuilding, education and youth development.
+Our staff maintain expertise in supply chain management, commodity distribution, partner capacity strengthening, monitoring, evaluation, accountability and learning to effectively respond to emerging development challenges in Guinea.